In this guide, we outline whether aluminum might be more sustainable than plastic, and vice versa.

 Other Factors To Consider

-- Just as there is different types of plastic, there are different types of aluminum.
-Each different type of aluminum can have a different sustainability footprint (depending on how it’s processed, fabricated, etc.)
+– Each different type of aluminum can have a different sustainability footprint (depending on how it’s processed, fabricated, etc.)

 – How long an aluminum product or item lasts, or how many times it can be used/re-used before being thrown out, impacts it’s sustainability footprint